-Phil Hedrick is entering his third year as the Head Athletic Trainer for football at North Carolina State University.
+Phil Hedrick joined the Wolfpack in 2009 as the Head Athletic Trainer for football at NC State.
 His daily duties include overseeing the daily healthcare needs of the Wolfpack football program while managing the Murphy Center Athletic Training Room.

 Phil received his Bachelor of Science Degree in Exercise Science with a concentration in Sports Medicine from Appalachian State University.
 While attending Appalachian, Hedrick worked as an Athletic Training Student under the supervision of Hall of Fame Athletic Trainer Rod Walters as well as Andy Massey.
 Upon graduation, Phil enrolled at Clemson University where he earned his Master of Education Degree.
 While at Clemson, Phil worked as a Graduate Assistant Athletic Trainer under the supervision of Hall of Fame Athletic Trainer Fred Hoover.